Knowles223/BIOL3070--Knowles-/Final-Project-Rmd.md

 ## 2nd Analysis - Shapiro-Wilk Test

-The Shapiro-Wilk test allows the researchers to determine if their data follows a normal curve, or if it doesn’t.
+The Shapiro-Wilk test allows researchers to determine if the data follows a normal curve, or if it doesn’t.
 The null hypothesis for this test is that the data does follow a normal curve, and the alternative hypothesis is that the data doesn’t follow the normal curve and is